jonseb974/holbertonschool-validation/module3_task2/DEPLOY.md

      First create a file 'health.txt', containing a string example: "OK" in the root of the Hugo project.
-     - To access the health check endpoint http://localhost:1313/health. yam- For a stable application the endpoint will return the string "OK".
+     - To access the health check endpoint http://localhost:1313/health.
+     For a stable application the endpoint will return the string "OK", in the case of healthy application.